 From what I can see, people are refusing to pay for privacy for the sensible reason that they refuse on a gut level to pay for their human rights to be respected.
 They get that to give in to the claim that privacy should be an extra feature you pay for is to effectively redefine privacy as something only for the rich, and that such redefinition ought to be resisted.
 Unfortunately, the people who could seriously consider paying for privacy are often also the same people who can't seem to fully parse out the "human right" part of privacy, because they are awfully quick to demand that the poor should have no privacy.
 Which means the poor have a sharp analysis of the meaning of privacy and the suggestion that it should be a controlled by money.
 Oh, and by the way, this issue is not in fact about technology, nor is it new.
 Far from it.

 Minimizing privacy is a great way to impose centralized social control, and that was as true when the people hoping for the social control were little more than a bunch of goons with clubs.
 Informers and secret police can be found in the written record from at least many of the earliest known cities.
 We can probably work out when this is going on even without written records, if we can learn enough about the types of homes people lived in and how those homes were arranged.
 Archaeologists don't have to start from scratch on this, they merely need to spend some time with the urban planners and look into the various projects built as social experiments.
 The social experiments were especially meant to put an end to the creativity and variability of cities, including their intense social mixing, making the cities into perfectly tidy, carefully arranged compartments of separated people and uses.
-Not only would this improve social control by central authorities, the traffic would be improved by designs geared towards the free movement of cars.
+Not only would this improve social control by central authorities, the traffic would be improved by designs geared towards the free movement of cars (note that only the movements of vehicles is recognized as "traffic").
 An excellent overview of this can be found in Jane Jacobs' books, which are widely available in libraries and sensibly priced paperback editions, and written in plain language.

 But people generally don't need books to remind them about the relationship between loss of privacy and imposition of control by others.
 We've all been children, and experienced the age when we began to wish to explore things on our own, and struggle loose from our parents' understandable but ultimately unhelpful overprotectiveness while everyone readjusted to our new capabilities and questions.
 Many invasions of privacy are described in terms of "being for our own good," "for our security and safety."
 But in fact, having privacy is a critical element of our safety and security as society and as individuals.
 The circumstances where it is appropriate to limit privacy are strictly limited either in time (i.e. our childhood) or in space (i.e. the airport).
 Beyond those limits, refusal to respect privacy becomes the bedrock of oppressive behaviour.
 The attempt to put a price on privacy, in all its forms, whether in a device we put in our pocket or the administrative horrors experienced by anyone who needs social assistance, is always an attempt to impose inappropriate control, and an expression of mistrust and disrespect of other human beings.
 (Top)